 Perfectly ok.
 I like the Neil Young songs.

 This isn't rock and roll, it's musical theater.
-I find myself enjoying lots of it, but multiple times I've the experience of being like "wait, this is the same fucking song?" and it is the same fucking song.
+I find myself enjoying lots of it, but multiple times I've had the experience of being like "wait, this is the same fucking song?" and it is the same fucking song.
 They're all so long.
 Even the "short" songs feel like they just keep going on.

 As a teenager, the moments where the Doors intersect with the Stooges where the only Doors songs I was interested in.
 Now, I can find interesting things in the slower moments.
 I still find myself drawn to the wilder, raw-power rock, and I still feel like there's a lot self-indulgent navelgaze and boring White Blues.
 But there's stuff here I want to hear more of.